ProLint/g_surf/README.md

 # g_surf
-Analyze membrane thickness and curvature profiles
+Analyze membrane thickness and curvature profiles.
+Note that currently it only supports the Martini model.

 This repository contains the binary for `g_surf`, a program to calcualte membrane physical properites.
 `g_surf` can calculate membrane densities, thickness, and gaussian as well as mean curvature profiles.